-Clamped fins is a condition in which the fish will continually hold it's fins against its body unless it needs to move.
-Sadly this is a cause that is associated with many with infections and diseases and is a sign that your fish is infected with some sort of disease or bacteria.
+Clamped fins is a condition in which the fish will continually hold its fins against its body unless it needs to move.
+This is not a specific sign of a given infection, but is however a symptom that is highly noted to be related to poor water quality within the fish's tank.
 To make sure that the fish has clamped fins and is not sleeping or resting, try checking in the middle of the day when the lights have been on for a while.
 If you check right after the lights are been turned on or off the fish could be still sleeping, or getting used to the bright lights as it awakens from the bright lights.

 Treatment and Medication

 Since this is not a specific disease or infection but a symptom of many, making sure that the water quality is perfect should be the main concern.
 In many cases having either bad water quality or if the water is either too hot or too cold, many fish will start this behavior to alert their owners that something is wrong.
-The first step would be to check the water parameters, making sure that the fish is in the correct pH levels, the water temperature is within the correct levels, and if it is a new fish, that it was acclimated correctly (if it shows these signs when added to a different tank, it could be that it is highly stressed and having a hard time getting used to the new water parameters).
+The first step would be to check the water parameters, making sure that the fish is in the correct pH levels, water temperature is within the correct levels for the species, and if it is a new fish - that it was acclimated correctly (if it shows these signs when added to a different tank, it could be that it is highly stressed and having a hard time getting used to the new water parameters).
 If the fish is highly sensitive, it is recommended to check parameters across the board that the species may require (such as kH, softness/hardness of the water, flow levels throughout the aquarium to prevent any stagnate areas, etc.).